hamzafulldev/rust-simple-calculator/README.md

 # rust-simple-calculator
 A tool that handles basic arithmetic operations.
-This helps you practice handling user input, parsing, and error handling.